Built by Ansh Kamkhalia (backend) and Neil Bajaj (frontend)

 Inspiration

 I play tennis, a lot, and it's a pretty core part of my life.
 Recently, I tried SwingVision, which was a tennis analytics app, and it was good.
 It is important to take into consideration that it's very expensive and restrictive.
 It is also only for iOS, meaning that the majority of Android users do not have access, and no other app exists like it.
-And thus I decided to take matters into my own hands by building a cross-platform, budget friendly version, complete with a lot of its core features.
+And thus we decided to take matters into our own hands by building a cross-platform, budget friendly version, complete with a lot of its core features.

 I'll give an explanation of each feature and how it works:

-1. Shot classification: I recorded a few hundred videos of me doing various shots in my basement.
+I recorded a few hundred videos of me doing various shots in my basement.
 I created a dataset using these videos by utilizing YOLO to crop out the player, then using mediapipe to extract pose keypoints, and then feeding that into the model with it outputting either forehand, backhand, slice/volley, or serve/overhead.
 Each stroke is represented as a temporal tensor in ℝ^(T × 33 × 3), where T is the number of frames, 33 is the number of pose landmarks, and each landmark contains (x, y, z) coordinates.
 This allows the model to learn motion dynamics rather than static poses.
 Instead of averaging frames uniformly, I used an attention-based temporal model to learn which moments in a stroke contribute most to classification.
 This improves robustness against noisy keypoints and partial occlusions.
 This can easily generalize due to the fact that the main features of these groundstrokes are different from stroke to stroke, but similar from person to person.
 This also solves the issue of mediapipe producing incorrect keypoints as a result of an obscured/tiny player, especially in high pixel resolutions.
 I originally attempted to find online datasets, but was met with poor quality and no luck.
 To train both models, I utilized the ADAM optimizer as well as SCCE (sparse categorical cross entropy) loss to ensure that the model isn't just right, it's confident.
 These hyperparams paired with shuffling, batching, and L2 (ridge) regularization, the model has exceptional performance.

 Stroke representation